Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Layers/ChangeStretchRenderer/readme.md

 2. Create a `RasterLayer` from the `Raster`.
 3. Add the layer to the map.
 4. Create a `StretchRenderer`, specifying the stretch parameters and other properties.
-5. Apply the renderer to the raster layer.
+5. Apply the `Renderer` to the raster layer.

 ## Relevant API